 Our office locations

-Our property and conveyancing lawyers are conveniently located at both our Melbourne CBD and our Mount Waverley law offices, a South Eastern suburb of Melbourne.
+Our property lawyers and conveyancers are conveniently located at both our Melbourne CBD and our Mount Waverley law offices, a South Eastern suburb of Melbourne.
+For information about our conveyancing fees please contact our office on 03 9550 4600.

 Visit our law firm for more.